arifchou212/Web-Based-Inventory-Management-System-for-SME/README.md

 ## 🛡️ What NOT to Commit

-The following files and folders contain sensitive or unnecessary data and should be excluded using `.gitignore`:
+The following should be excluded using `.gitignore`:

 ```
 # Python